 While the Vizio SB3220n-F6 32" and the Vizio SB3820-C6 38" are both 2.0 soundbars with an almost identical look, the SB3220n-F6 slightly outperforms the other.
 The SB3220n-F6 produces more bass and offers EQs to help customize your sound experience.
 Still, the SB3820-C6 is longer, it can get slightly louder with fewer compression artifacts, and it doesn't distort as much at max volume.
 It also has three additional surround sound features available.

 The JBL Link Bar is a better overall 2.0 soundbar than the Vizio SB3820-C6.
-It can deliver a more punchy and warm bass, it has an HDMI-in port, and it can support Dolby Digital content.
-It also has EQ presets and a companion app that lets you control some of the soundbar's settings.
+The JBL can deliver a more punchy and warm bass, it has an HDMI-in port, and it can support Dolby Digital content.
+It also has EQ presets.
 On the flip side, the Vizio has a slightly better center and surround performance, even though it uses a phantom center channel and it downmixes surround content into stereo.

 Although the Vizio SB3820-C6 is a 2.0 channel speaker, it has a better performance than the 2.1 channel AmazonBasics 2.1 Channel Bluetooth.
 The Vizio has a better-balanced sound profile and has fewer compression artifacts at max volume.
 It also has a phantom center channel and it can downmix surround content.
 While it doesn't have EQs, it has bass and treble adjustments as well as three virtual surround sound features.
 The AmazonBasics, on the other side, offers a dialogue enhancement feature.